 The growing interest in drones has shown a flourishing footprint within the tech industry.
 Thus, this means that every year sales are looking to continue increasing exponentially.
 With some new features including 4K cameras, built-in GPS systems, drones are shifting their primary purpose of niche fun to being developed for farming, industrial inspection, and delivery purposes.

 - Shift in focus to order fulfillment: A faster delivery system will increase the pressure on fulfillment warehouses.
 This will reduce the time it takes to pick and ship orders.

 - Increased use of real-time data: Consumers may change their minds about products or delivery times and places.
 Consumers would receive their packages far more quickly and reliably.
 This would build consumer trust and would encourage repeat purchasing.

 - Appreciation of in-store experiences: As this new technology would intrigue a wide-variety of customers, this can prove to be a difficult thing for most physical stores.
 Physical retail stores would have to come up with unique in-store experiences to attract shoppers.

 The idea of using drones to carry out deliveries is a far-stretched concept only a few years ago.
 But, as technology continues to be innovative and improve at a drastic rate, we could expect the idea of drones dropping off our parcels to our doorsteps sooner rather than later.

-A large number of established players in the logistics industry, including Amazon, Alibaba, Walmart, and most delivery services have also begun testing different ways drones can deliver products.
-Zipline, the San Francisco-based UAV manufacturer and logistics services provider delivers medical supplies, including blood, rabies vaccines, and antivenom, to thousands of hard-to-reach health clinics in Rwanda and Ghana.
+A large number of established players in the logistics industry are Amazon, Alibaba, Walmart just to name a few.
+These companies and most of the delivery services have also begun testing different ways the drones can deliver products.
+Zipline is the San Francisco-based UAV manufacturer and logistics services provider which delivers medical supplies.
+They also deliver the essentials including blood, rabies vaccines, and antivenom, to thousands of hard-to-reach health clinics in Rwanda and Ghana.